-One of features of Objective-C is its runtime system.
-This is one of those things that gets linked into your program in Step 4 in the section "Creating a computer program."
-It acts as a kind of operating system (like the Mac or iPhone OS) for an individual Objective-C program.
+One of the features of Objective-C is its runtime system.
+This is one of those things that gets linked into your program in Step 4 in the section "Creating a computer program," earlier in this chapter.
+It acts as a kind of operating system (like the Mac OS or iOS) for an individual Objective-C program.
 It is this runtime system that is responsible for making some of the very powerful features of Objective-C work.

-Objective-C's runtime environment also makes it possible to use tools like Interface Builder (I explain Interface Builder in Chapters 17 and 18) to create user interfaces with a minimum of work (I'm all for that, and after you learn about Interface Builder, you will be, too).
+Objective-C's runtime environment also makes it possible to use tools like Interface Builder (I explain Interface Builder in Chapters 17 and 18) to create user interfaces with a minimum of work (I'm all for that, and after you find out about Interface Builder, you will be, too).